What is a Herniated Disc?

 Injury is another common cause of herniated discs.
 This may occur through sudden heavy strain or increased pressure to the lower back or over time from repeatedly straining the spine during manual labor, sports or exposure to vibration.

 How is a Herniated Disc Treated?

-Treatment options for our Austin herniated disc patients vary depending on the source of the pain, the intensity of the pain and other specific symptoms the individual exhibits.
+Treatment options for our a herniated disc patients vary depending on the source of the pain, the intensity of the pain and other specific symptoms the individual exhibits.
 Therefore, treatment plans are custom tailored for each patient.

 In general, patients start with a more conservative approach to treatment which may include:

 - Resting up coupled with ice/heat application

 - Modifying their typical activities for a little while

 - Physical therapy

 If the patient does not respond to conservative treatment, there are a number of minimally invasive treatments that can be employed as an alternative to a surgical procedure.
 Epidural Steroid Injections are an effective treatment for many of our Austin patients that do not experience relief with more conservative methods.

 Epidural Steroid Injections involve the careful injection of an anesthetic and a long-acting steroid into the space near the spinal cord and compressed nerves.
 Guided by X-rays or CT scanning, these injections are able to very precisely target the treatment area.